Anti-Mexican sentiment: 1940s

-According to the National World War II Museum, between 250,000 and 500,000 Hispanic Americans served in the United States Armed Forces during World War II and comprised 2.3% to 4.7% of the Army.
+According to the National World War II Museum, between 250,000 and 500,000 Mexicans served in the United States Armed Forces during World War II and comprised 2.3% to 4.7% of the Army.
 The exact number, however, is unknown as Hispanics were then classified as whites.
-Generally, Mexican American World War II servicemen were integrated into regular military units.
-However, many Mexican–American War veterans were discriminated against and even denied medical services by the US Department of Veterans Affairs when they arrived home.
-In 1948, the war veteran Dr Hector P. Garcia founded the American GI Forum (AGIF) to address the concerns of Mexican American veterans who were being discriminated.
-The AGIF's first campaign was on the behalf of Felix Longoria, a Mexican American private who was killed in the Philippines in the line of duty.
-Upon the return of his body to his hometown of Three Rivers, Texas, he was denied funeral services because he was Mexican American.
+Generally, Mexican World War II servicemen were integrated into regular military units.
+However, many Mexican War veterans were discriminated against and even denied medical services by the US Department of Veterans Affairs when they arrived home.
+In 1948, the war veteran Dr Hector P. Garcia founded the American GI Forum (AGIF) to address the concerns of Mexican veterans who were being discriminated.
+The AGIF's first campaign was on the behalf of Felix Longoria, a Mexican private who was killed in the Philippines in the line of duty.
+Upon the return of his body to his hometown of Three Rivers, Texas, he was denied funeral services because he was Mexican.

-In the 1940s, imagery in newspapers and crime novels portrayed Mexican American zoot suiters as disloyal foreigners or murderers attacking non-Hispanic white police officers and servicemen.
-Opposition to zoot suiters sparked a series of attacks on young Mexican American males in Los Angeles, which became known as the Zoot Suit Riots.
-The worst of the riots occurred on June 9, 1943 during which 5,000 servicemen and residents gathered in Downtown Los Angeles and attacked Mexican Americans, only some of whom were zoot suiters.
-The rioting eventually spread to the predominantly African-American neighborhood of Watts.
+In the 1940s, imagery in newspapers and crime novels portrayed Mexican zoot suiters as disloyal foreigners or murderers attacking non-Hispanic white police officers and servicemen.
+Opposition to zoot suiters sparked a series of attacks on young Mexican males in Los Angeles, which became known as the Zoot Suit Riots.
+The worst of the riots occurred on June 9, 1943 during which 5,000 servicemen and residents gathered in Downtown Los Angeles and attacked Mexicans, only some of whom were zoot suiters.

-In Orange County, California, Mexican American school children were subject to racial segregation in the public school system and forced to attend "Mexican schools."
+In Orange County, California, Mexican school children were subject to racial segregation in the public school system and forced to attend "Mexican schools."
 In 1947, Mendez v.
 Westminster was a ruling that declared that segregating children of "Mexican and Latin descent" in state-operated public schools in Orange County was unconstitutional.
 That helped lay the foundation for the landmark Brown v Board of Education, a case that ended racial segregation in the public schools.